A Famous gourmet guide 1-star sushi restaurant expressing the true season via the technique and discernment

 Techniques learned from a highly sought-After restaurant, low-sugar Kushikatsu that uses high-grade ingredients

-Located in the Kitashinchi area of Osaka, "Kushikatsu Bon", which obtained a Michelin star in 2011 and achieved its strong desire to “Kushikatsu(Deep-fried skewers) beyond the world” by opening a Paris location, made its first foray into Ginza in Tokyo, Japan’s greatest peak, in July 2014.
+Located in the Kitashinchi area of Osaka, "Kushikatsu Bon", which obtained a Famous gourmet guide star in 2011 and achieved its strong desire to “Kushikatsu(Deep-fried skewers) beyond the world” by opening a Paris location, made its first foray into Ginza in Tokyo, Japan’s greatest peak, in July 2014.

 The Kushikatsu, which are low in sugar, lightly textured and drain off oil very well, are highly regarded for not sitting heavy in the stomach the following day.